Might makes right, the brutal politics of the Testers

 by me with Midjourney

-A plurality if not a majority of Scarterra's people live under some form of feudalism, but many places still exist under a form of absolute monarchy.
+A plurality if not a majority of Scarterra's people live under some form of hereditary feudalistic system, but many places still exist under a form of absolute monarchy.
 The Testers aren't normally eager to bend the knee for a king or queen, but they tend to respect absolute monarchs who can hold their territories with naked force or the threat of naked force.
 To most Testers, this is exactly how all politics should be.
-Even if an absolute monarch has no spiritual affiliation with Maylar, the Testers are likely to give such a ruler grudging respect at the least.
+Even if an absolute monarch has no spiritual affiliation with Maylar, the Testers are likely to give such a ruler enough grudging respect to at least leave them alone.
 The nation of Kahdisteria is the largest nation in Scarterra under an absolute monarchy.
-Greymoria is the state's primary divine patron, but Maylar is still held in high regard and this is one of the few places where the local Testers will enthusiastically back the ruling regime, often acting as muscle on behalf of the King and his senior lieutenants.
-Most absolute monarchs in Scarterra rule over relatively small areas such as the Border Baronies Region and large swaths of Penarchia.
+Greymoria is the state's primary divine patron, but Maylar is still held in high regard and this is one of the few places where the local Testers will enthusiastically back the ruling regime, often acting as muscle on behalf of the monarchy and his/her senior lieutenants.
+Kahdisteria is an anomally.
+Most absolute monarchs in Scarterra rule over relatively small areas such as in the Border Baronies Region and large swaths of Penarchia.
 Not every absolute monarch has the backing of the Testers, but more than a few do.
-Sometimes a Tester will declare himself or herself the king or queen, but more often than not the Testers will set themselves up as the advisors and enforcers for the king or queen.
+Sometimes a Tester will declare himself or herself the king or queen, but more often than not the Testers will set themselves up as the advisors and enforcers for a king or queen that they respect.
 These lands are unpleasant places for peasants to live and work in, and they last only as long as the leader can quell rebellion and dissent.

 What About Testers among nomadic peoples?